Nervii: Culture

 Julius Caesar considered the Nervii to be the most warlike of the Belgic tribes, and that the Belgic tribes were the bravest in Gaul.
 He says that their culture was a Spartan one: they would not partake of alcoholic beverages or any other such luxury, feeling that the mind must remain clear to be brave.
 He also says they disliked foreign trade and neither had a merchant class nor would permit merchants within their territory.

 Archaeologists have sought to define the territories of the northern Belgic tribes by looking at the coins they used.
-The Nervii are associated with a stater type that uses a Greek epsilon.
+The Nervii produced a stater on which the obverse features a design that resembles a Greek epsilon.

 Remarkably, given the archaeological evidence of a Celtic La Tène culture having been present in the pre-Roman past, Caesar reports that the Nervii had no cavalry.
 In fact they established hedges throughout their lands in order to make them difficult for cavalry.

-The Frasnes hoard, accidentally unearthed by foresters in 1864 near Frasnes-lez-Buissenal in Hainaut, along with coins associated with the Morini and the Nervii, also contained characteristically Gallic gold torques, one of which was in Alastair Bradley Martin's Guennol collection.
+The Frasnes hoard, accidentally unearthed by foresters in 1864 near Frasnes-lez-Buissenal in Hainaut, along with coins attributed to the Morini and the Nervii, also contained characteristically Gallic gold torques, one of which was in Alastair Bradley Martin's Guennol collection.